Logout

 Studies we've seen state that around 10% of young U.S. men (18–30) show signs of gambling problems (versus around 3% in the general population).
 Among sports bettors, rates of problematic behavior can reach 16% and higher for online/mobile betting.

 As for the "You don't win" and "The industry is purely exploitative" ("screwing an entire generation)" it is, unfortunately, mostly accurate in the long run for the average bettor.
-As we know only too well, sports books build in the house edge, typically 4%–10% depending on the bet, and if you follow the monthly revenue results on gambling-business sites like CDC Gaming, InGame, and Casino Reports, the hold percentages regularly reach into the mid-teens.
+As we know only too well, sports books build in the house edge, typically 4%–10% depending on the bet, and if you follow the monthly revenue results on gambling-business sites like CDC Gaming, InGame, and Legal Sports Report, the hold percentages regularly reach into the mid-teens.
 Thus, the mathematical expectation is negative — over time, the house wins.

 All that said, as we also know, it's not universally true that "you don't win."
 We've been in business a long time trying to teach gamblers how not to lose or at least lose less and our most recent book, All About Sports Betting, is the best book out there on this subject for the average sports bettor.
-And if an average sports bettor wants to up his or her game, AASB also provides step-by-step instructions on how to do just that.
+If an average sports bettor wants to up his or her game, AASB also provides step-by-step instructions on how to do just that.

 Meanwhile, a small percentage of skilled bettors (who pay for information, line shop, employ data/models, look for arbitrage opportunities, etc.) can be profitable long-term.
 We know many who are.